Updated: August 21, 2023

 Finances may be a priority and you will want to begin tasks that will ultimately provide income, such as settling your loved one’s estate, notifying life insurance companies, and looking into employee benefits from your loved one’s job.
 Likewise, if you haven’t already, you may need to contact the Social Security office to stop benefits for your loved one that you would have to pay back.

 Other than that, there is no specific order to these tasks.

-In order to make and pay for funeral, burial, and/or cremation plans, you have probably looked at the last will and testament, advance directives, and other documents.
+In order to make and pay for funeral, burial, and/or cremation plans, you will have likely looked at the last will and testament, advance directives, and other documents.
 However, now you will be looking for all the paperwork that will be needed to settle the estate.
 The list is long, but your loved one may not have all of them.

-Locate documents for payable on death accounts and transfer on death deeds, which are already owned by the beneficiaries and are no longer part of your loved one’s estate or subject to the probate process.
+Locate documents for payable on death accounts and transfer on death deeds, which are already owned by the beneficiaries and any trust documents in preparation for transferring them to the beneficiaries.

 At this point you will be getting ready to start the probate process and be looking at the instructions in your loved one’s will for distributing their estate.